Renewal By Andersen vs Pella

 Company Information

-Renewal by Andersen is a franchise of the corporation known as Anderson windows&doors.
+Renewal by Andersen is a franchise of the corporation known as Anderson Windows & Doors.
 The thing to know about a franchise is that each branch in each different location is owned by a separate owner.
 This is a good business structure for Anderson corporation, because they make a profit from each franchisee.
 They also make some percentage of profit off of the window itself (the franchisee can only sell the Renewal fibrex window series).
-Renewal is quite different than the Anderson fibrex window that you see in the big box stores like Home Depot.
-The Renewal is an upper end, and very expensive, composite window series.

-Pella windows&doors is very different than Renewal by Andersen in terms of its company structure; it is much more similar to the Anderson corporation itself.
+Pella Windows & Doors is very different than Renewal by Andersen in terms of its company structure; it is much more similar to the Anderson corporation itself.
 Pella is based out of Pella, Iowa and employs some eight to ten thousand individuals in it’s plants, admin centers, etc. The company is possibly the most known brand in the window industry, with the possible exception of Anderson itself.
 Pella has been around for nearly 100 years and is known most closely for its high end, wood windows, which are quite expensive - so it does share this in common with Renewal :)

 What They Sell

 Renewal by Andersen sells a single window, which is the fibrex composite window.
 Pretty easy, right?
 In essence, this is a souped up version of the Anderson 100 composite window, which can be found in nearly every Home Depot store across America.
-The Renewal frame is beefier than the 100, and comes standard with a better glass package, components, and hardware.
+The Renewal By Andersen frame is beefier than the 100, and comes standard with a better glass package, components, and hardware.
 In addition, homeowners can upgrade further from the standard options if they can afford the price tag.
 In some sense, Renewal by Andersen is one the easiest companies to explain exactly what it is they sell.

 Pella sells a pretty big number of windows&doors.
 Their most popular series is the 250 series, which is a vinyl window that is sold in many of the Lowe’s home-improvement stores.
 In terms of vinyl, they also sell the 150 series and the 350 series.
 O On the fiberglass front, Pella sells the Impervia series, which I tend to believe is a pretty subpar fiberglass option.
 Not nearly as good as that which is sold by Marvin, Inline, and Alpen.
 (Read all of our Marvin Elevate reviews here.)